 Calmness and abandonment, scenes of creation in recession and implied metal masses advocate to a disregard of colour.
 The human presence is discretionary, solitary, immersed in thought and reminiscence mood, accompanies nostalgically the desolate docks.

-The artist maintains a sense of freedom, but in a renewal mood projects the essential, accentuates the central theme and with the intensity of the material’s power responds to the shape and surface of objects, as they exist in her senses.
+The artist maintains a sense of free to the shape and surface of objects, as they exist in her senses.

-She successfully manages to emphasise her love for the sea, the travels, to record her memories and with the maximum realistic representation to approach the topic from her feminine, tender point of view look confirming the poetic quote "The sea, the sea, who will manage to exhaust her”?
+She successfully manages to record her memories and with the maximum realistic representation to approach the topic from her feminine, tender point of view look confirming the poetic quote "The sea, the sea, who will manage to exhaust her”?

 …and the excerpt from the original press article: